Feeling anxious about your sexual performance can be a dreadful experience. But there are ways to manage how you feel in bed.

 The same reviews found that women with sexual performance anxiety account for an estimated 6% to 16% of the female population, and anxiety often manifests as a low sex drive.
 Anxiety can also prevent females from experiencing orgasm.

-You may experience sexual performance anxiety for many reasons, including:
+You may experience anxiety about your sexual performance for many reasons, including:

 - past experiences